-Our passports might be collecting dust these days, but with a little creativity and imagination, it is possible to get a travel fix with some international flavor.
-And you can do so safely within the borders of the Santa Barbara County lines.
+With a little creativity and imagination, it is possible to get a travel fix with some international flavor within the borders of the Santa Barbara County lines.
 To start, Santa Barbara has long been considered “The American Riviera®” given the striking similarities to the French and Italian Rivieras.
-Between the Mediterranean climate, cuisine, and lifestyle, the Spanish-Moorish architecture, and the dramatic way the mountains meet the sea, the city gives off a distinctively European vibe.
+Between the Mediterranean climate, cuisine and lifestyle, the Spanish-Moorish architecture and the dramatic way the mountains meet the sea, the city gives off a distinctively European vibe.

-Whether you’re visiting Santa Barbara on vacation or a local looking for some staycation inspiration, here are 10 ways to channel your inner globetrotter while you await the day international reopens.
+Whether you’re visiting Santa Barbara on vacation or a local looking for some staycation inspiration, here are 10 ways to channel your inner globetrotter.

 Horseback riding along unspoiled beaches is a quintessential Baja, Mexico photo op.
 Los Padres Outfitters can help you capture a very similar romantic vibe riding into the sunset on the beaches of the South Coast’s own Summerland.
 Pre-mix mason jars of margaritas in advance or fill your flask with a smoky, sippable mezcal to further channel the flavor of Mexico with a post-ride libation.